-Since founding online Turkish e-tailer Trendyol in June 2009, entrepreneur Demet Mutlu has raised over $50 million in external funding from venture capitalists Tiger Global and KPCB.
-The first Turkish entrepreneur to receive an investment from KPCB, Mutlu has become internationally recognised for her business acumen and in 2011 was listed in Fortune magazine’s list of ‘Most Powerful Women Entrepreneurs’.
+Demet Mutlu is the founder of online Turkish e-tailer, Trendyol.
+Since its establishment in June 2009, Mutlu has raised over $50 million in external funding from venture capitalists Tiger Global and KPCB.
+As the first Turkish entrepreneur to receive an investment from KPCB, Mutlu has become internationally recognised for her business acumen, and in 2011 was listed in Fortune Magazine’s list of “”Most Powerful Women Entrepreneurs.””

 An advocate for Turkish start-ups, Mutlu has invested in Peak Games and is part of the Global Shaper programme of the World Economic Forum.